top of page

 This is no longer your mother's Cheerleading.
 Teams and athletes in All-Star now focus on gymnastic and acrobatic moves.
-The hybrid sport of today is a combination of gymnastics, acrobatics, athletic dance, and many elements unique to All-Star.
+Today's hybrid sport combines gymnastics, acrobatics, athletic dance, and many elements unique to All-Star.
 More extreme athlete than fashion model, today's All-Star athlete can learn exciting skills in a fun, safe environment, it is a great way for young athletes to learn new skills while building teamwork, goal-setting, sportsmanship, and numerous other social skills while making lifelong friendships.

 All-Star teams are typically comprised of 15-36 athletes with a variety of skills and abilities (much like a football or basketball team.)
 There can be solid, well-rounded athletes and those who have particularly strong abilities in certain areas (ex. - strong dancers or jumpers).
 The routines are judged by their level of difﬁculty, precision, creativity, technique and entertainment value.

 The USASF (United States All-Star Federation) created the age grid to level the playing field.
 They determine an athlete’s cheer age by their age on August 31st.
-For example, if a child turns nine years old on September 1st, their cheer age remains eight years old.
-It was designed in the same way that Pop Warner has divided their participants into age-appropriate divisions, such as Mighty-Mite, Peewee, and Midget.
+For example, if a child turns nine on September 1st, their cheer age remains eight years old.
+It was designed the same way Pop Warner has divided their participants into age-appropriate divisions, such as Mighty-Mite and Peewee.
 This prevents gyms from placing a four-year-old and an eighteen-year-old on the same team.
 We assume that children in the same age range are close developmentally, skill-wise, and in experience.

 bottom of page